JadAbouHawili/Raymond-Smullyan-KnightsAndKnaves/README.md

 The setup for this approach is in `settheory.lean`.
 You can read about this setup and solve problems [here](https://adam.math.hhu.de/#/g/jadabouhawili/knightsandknaves-lean4game/world/KnightsAndKnavesLemmas/level/0)

+This approach has many custom theorems(some used to solve puzzles and some not) concerning sets.
+You can forgo these and only have the basic setup.

 ## Domain Specific Language(DSL) Approach
 The setup for this approach is in `dsl_knights_knaves.lean`.
 You can read about this setup and solve problems [here](https://adam.math.hhu.de/#/g/jadabouhawili/knightsandknaves-lean4game/world/DSL_Knights_Knaves/level/0)